mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 A line can be defined as an equation $$y=ax+b$$, where a is the slope and b is the position where the line crosses the x axis, thus where y is 0.

 One way to calculate the slope a is by the dividing the covariance of x and y by the variance of x.

 $$
 \frac{cov(x, y)}{var(x)}
 $$

+This is called the regression coefficient.

 If we don't have the covariance and variance yet we can use the following formula instead